mstocco/mariostoc.co/content/traininglog/20201101-ironman2021-43weeksout.md

 Posterior from the lumbar to my calves feels worked over (in a good way) but my left glute and hamstring is tender.

 For the ride, I figured a loop out to YYJ gets me the time and route profile needed for today.
 There was a light breeze from the north, it was sunny and I felt **really good** all ride long.
-I took a bit of time at Patricia Bay before heading south.
+I took a bit of time at _Patricia Bay_ before heading south.
 I also had a tube decided to stop holding air on the way back that broke up the flow of my ride.

-Seahawks thumped the 49ers too; **great day**.
+Seahawks thumped the 49ers too; **great day**!

 <!---->
 ## MONDAY NOV 02 ☀️